1on1pt/Credit_Risk_Analysis/README.md

 ## Results
 The performance of a machine learning algorithm can be assessed by the model's:
 * <ins>Balanced Accuracy Score</ins>:  Compares actual outcome (y_test) with the predicted outcome (y_pred) for a percentage of predictions that are correct.
-* Precision Score:  A measure of how reliable a positive classification is and can be determined by dividing the number of true positives (TP) by the number of all positives (true positives (TP) + false positives (FP)).
+* <ins>Precision Score</ins>:  A measure of how reliable a positive classification is and can be determined by dividing the number of true positives (TP) by the number of all positives (true positives (TP) + false positives (FP)).
 This formula can be used:  Precision = TP / TP + FP.
-* Sensitivity or Recall Score
+* <ins>Sensitivity or Recall Score</ins>:  Sensitivity or recall is a measure of the proportion of actual positive cases which got predicted as *positive (or true positive)*.
+This formula can be used for sensitivity/recall:  Sensitivity = TP / TP + FN.